LogtalkDotOrg/logtalk3/manuals/sources/devtools/dead_code_scanner.rst

 Excluding code from analysis
 ----------------------------

-A set of options are available to specify code that should be excluded when looking for unused predicates (and non-terminals):
+A set of options is available to specify code that should be excluded when looking for unused predicates (and non-terminals):

 - | ``exclude_directories(Directories)``